dalisoft/bin-exec-problem/README.md

 1. **Faster Development Workflow:**

-    - **Local Efficiency:** By speeding up tools like `pre-commit` and `pre-push`, developers can experience quicker feedback loops.
+    - **Local Efficiency:** By speeding up hooks like `pre-commit` and `pre-push`, developers can experience quicker feedback loops.
 This means less waiting time when committing or pushing code, leading to a more seamless and productive workflow.
     - **CI/CD Performance:** Optimizing these processes in CI/CD pipelines ensures that automated tests and deployments run faster, accelerating the overall development cycle.

 2. **Cost Reduction:**